MI-SLAM: Magnetic Inertial SLAM Systems: Magnetic-Field-Based Positioning Systems

-In this section, we briefly review the system models in two magnetic field-based positioning systems: the first is the magnetic field SLAM system proposed in~\cite{Viset2022EKF}, and the second is the \gls{mains} proposed in~\cite{huang2023mains}.
-These systems, illustrated in Fig.~\ref{fig:magnetic_field_slam} and Fig.~\ref{fig:magnetic_field_aided_inertial_navigation_system}, are the foundations of the proposed \gls{imslam} systems.
+In this section, we briefly review the system models used in two magnetic field-based positioning systems.
+The first model is used by the magnetic field SLAM system in~\cite{Viset2022EKF}, and the second by \gls{mains} in~\cite{huang2023mains}.